tagspaces/documentation/search.md

 </figure>

 ### Search by last modified date
-Here you can specify in which period the files you are search should have been modified.
+Here you can specify in which period the files you are searching should have been modified.
 This filter supports the following options:
 * Today - will show files and folders modified today
 * Yesterday - will show results modified yesterday
 * Past 7 days - will show results modified in the last 7 days